 No extensive ground disturbance is planned for non-mechanized activity under the proposed land use license.
+During a site visit on July 24, 2019, field staff did not encounter identifiable historical or archaeological items on the tract.

 A Class I (literature review) level review was conducted by the MT-DNRC staff archaeologist for the area of potential effect (APE).
 This entailed inspection of project maps, MT-DNRC's sites/site leads database, land use records, General Land Office Survey Plats, and control cards.
 The Class I search results revealed that no cultural or paleontological resources have been identified in the APE, but it should be noted that Class III level inventory work has not been conducted there to date.